Relic: In Istanbul

 Most of the trusts can be seen in the museum, but the most important of them can only be seen during the month of Ramadan.
 The Qur'an has been recited next to these relics uninterruptedly since they were brought to the Topkapı Palace, but Muslims do not worship these relics.

 Sacred Cloak of the Prophet

 A cloak (kherqa) believed to have belonged to the prophet Mohammed is kept in the central mosque in Kandahar, Afghanistan.
 According to local history, it was given to Ahmad Shah by Mured Beg, the Emir of Bokhara.
 The Sacred Cloak is kept locked away, taken out only at times of great crisis.
 In 1996 Mullah Omar, leader of the Afghan Taliban, took it out, displayed it to a crowd of ulema (religious scholars) and was declared Amir-ul Momineen ("Commander of the Faithful").
 Prior to this, the last time it had been removed had been when the city was struck by a cholera epidemic in the 1930s.

-Contact relics

-A contact relic, or secondary relic, is a physical object which has acquired the status of a relic due to a physical closeness to the body of a holy figure.

-Marxism-Leninism

-While Marxism–Leninism is an ideology rather than a religion, many communist states placed importance on the preservation of the remains of their respective founders, and making them available for veneration by citizens, in "secular cathedrals" of sorts.
-In both the Soviet Union and the People's Republic of China the mausolea of, respectively, Vladimir Lenin and Mao Zedong were the focal points of the two nations' capitals.
-The communists did not rely on the natural incorruptibility of the remains, but used an elaborate embalming process to preserve the lifelike appearance of the bodies.

-Minor communist nations would often seek the help of the USSR or PRC to preserve the remains of their own founders in a similar way to how it was done in Moscow or Beijing.
-See Georgi Dimitrov Mausoleum (Bulgaria, 1949), Ho Chi Minh Mausoleum (Vietnam, 1973), Kumsusan Memorial Palace (North Korea, 1994).
-The bodies of the founders of the socialist Czechoslovakia, Mongolia, and Angola were also at some point made available for display and veneration in similar mausolea.

-Even though Soviet Communism is commonly viewed as anti-religious in general, and anti-Christian in particular, parallels between the veneration of Lenin's body in his mausoleum, and, for a while, that of Stalin's body as well, and that of the relics of Christian saints in their reliquaries have not been lost on many observers.

-It is said that in the 1940s, some visitors to the mausoleum would cross themselves, as if entering a church.
-Even decades after the fall of communism, Russia's president would on occasion compare Lenin's body to the relics of Christian saints found in various monasteries.